-Since these organic compounds rapidly decompose at temperatures of 500600°C, and it is generally accepted that ureilites experienced temperatures twice that, conditions for the formation of organics are tightly constrained.
-The amino acids may have been introduced by collisions with carbon-rich asteroids, or peak temperatures may not have been high enough to destroy them all; however, it is thought most likely that the organics were formed by catalytic reactions after asteroid 2008 TC3 had cooled.
+Because these organic compounds rapidly decompose at temperatures of 500600°C, and it is generally accepted that ureilites experienced temperatures twice that, conditions for the formation of organics are tightly constrained.
+The amino acids could have been introduced by collisions with carbon-rich asteroids, or peak temperatures might not have been high enough to destroy them all; however, it is thought most likely that the organics were formed by catalytic reactions after asteroid 2008 TC3 had cooled.

 ORGANIC COMPOUNDS IDENTIFIED IN THE UREILITE ALMAHATA SITTA